Quantum-coherent mixtures of causal relations: Results

-A causal map $\mathcal{E}_{CB|D}$ is {\em purely cause-effect} if if it has the form $\mathcal{E}_{CB|D}(\cdot) = \mathcal{E}_{B|D}(\cdot ) \otimes \rho_C$ (the analogue of $P(CB|D)=P(B|D)P(C)$), which makes it compatible with the causal structure in Fig.~\ref{fig:DAGsAndCircuits}(b); and {\em purely common-cause} if $\mathcal{E}_{CB|D} (\cdot )= \rho_{CB} {\rm Tr}_D(\cdot )$ (the analogue of $P(CB|D) =P(CB)$), which makes it compatible with the causal structure in Fig.~\ref{fig:DAGsAndCircuits}(c).
-A {\em probabilistic mixture} of cause-effect and common-cause relations is a convex combination wherein each term is either purely common-cause or purely cause-effect.
-In fact, every such mixture can be expressed as having just one term of each type, as we show in the Supplementary Information.
-As in the classical case, if a causal map is {\em not} such a probabilistic mixture, then it is termed a {\em physical mixture} of cause-effect and common-cause mechanisms.
+A causal map $\mathcal{E}_{CB|D}$ is {purely cause-effect} if it has the form $\mathcal{E}_{CB|D}(\cdot) = \mathcal{E}_{B|D}(\cdot ) \otimes \rho_C$ (the analogue of $P(CB|D)=P(B|D)P(C)$), which makes it compatible with the causal structure in Fig.~2(b); and {purely common-cause} if $\mathcal{E}_{CB|D} (\cdot )= \rho_{CB} {\rm Tr}_D(\cdot )$ (the analogue of $P(CB|D) =P(CB)$), which makes it compatible with the causal structure in Fig.~2(c).
+A causal map is said to be a {probabilistic mixture} of cause-effect and common-cause relations if there is a hidden classical control variable, $J$, which influences only $B$, such that for every value of $J$, either $B$ depends only on $D$ or $B$ depends only on its common cause with $C$.
+We show in Supplementary Note 1 that every such causal map can be expressed as having just one term of each type, $\mathcal{E}_{CB|D} = w \mathcal{E} _{B|D}\otimes \rho_C +(1-w) \rho_{CB} \otimes {\rm Tr}_D$, where $0 \le w\le 1$ and ${\rm Tr}_B \rho_{CB}=\rho_C$.
+The fact that the marginal on $C$ is the same in both terms follows from demanding that the control variable $J$ does not influence $C$.
+This demand is justified by noting that a probabilistic mixture of causal maps that are all purely cause-effect should also be purely cause-effect, but if the switch variable $J$ implementing this mixture could influence $C$ in addition to $B$, then it would itself constitute a common cause of $A$ and $B$.
+If a causal map is {not} such a probabilistic mixture, then it is termed a {physical mixture} of cause-effect and common-cause mechanisms.